CHICAGO – The Chicago Bears clinched the NFC North and helped knock Aaron Rodgers and the Green Bay Packers out of playoff contention.

 Mitchell Trubisky threw for two touchdowns, Eddie Jackson ended Rodgers' NFL-record streak without an interception and Chicago clinched the division with a 24-17 victory over the Packers on Sunday.

 The Bears (10-4) secured their first playoff appearance since the 2010 team won the NFC North.
-And even better for them, they did it with a rare victory over their heated rivals.
+And even better for them, they did it with a rare victory over their rivals.
+Chicago had lost nine of 10 to Green Bay (5-8-1) and had lost its previous eight meetings with the Packers at Soldier Field, including the postseason.

 "We've accomplished a lot," Trubisky said.
 "But I think I'm most proud of just the type of guy that we have in our locker room, the culture that we've kind of created.
 We know that nobody really believed in us on the outside in the preseason — or even throughout the season.
-But we knew what type of team we had.
-And we knew we were just gonna keep getting better every single week."
+But we knew what type of team we had."

-The loss coupled with Minnesota's 41-17 victory over Miami keeps the Packers out of the postseason for the second year in a row.
+The loss, coupled with the Vikings' 41-17 victory over Miami, keeps the Packers out of the postseason for the second year in a row.

 "You could feel it all year long that we knew we had the talent," Nagy said.